Why Feedback Cultures Fail — and What Systems Need Instead

 Feedback fails not because people avoid honesty — but because systems punish accuracy.

-When feedback isn’t working, the instinct is to increase it.
+When feedback is not working, the instinct is to increase it.

 More check-ins.
 More 1:1s.
 More surveys.
 More “feedback moments.”

-But adding volume doesn’t help when the real issue is structural.
+But adding volume does not help when the real issue is structural.

-If the system does not respond to feedback, people learn something fast:
+If the system does not respond to feedback, people learn something quickly:

 Speaking costs energy.
 Silence costs less.